lengoctram/DustPOL-GUI/README.md

 # DustPOL-GUI

--- This is an web-app for executing and visualling the DustPOL-py model (modelling multi-wavelength polarization degree of starlight and thermal dust emission) based on Radiative Torque alignment paradigm
+-- This is a web app for executing and visualizing the DustPOL-py model (modeling multi-wavelength polarization degree of starlight and thermal dust emission) based on Radiative Torque alignment paradigm

 -- The science DustPOL-py model is at: [github.com/lengoctram/dustpol](https://github.com/lengoctram/DustPOL-py)